PaperMC/docs/docs/paper/admin/how-to/per-world-configuration.md

 # Per World Configuration

 One of the most powerful yet least understood features of the Paper configuration is setting configuration options per world.
-While not every config option can be set per world, everything stored within `paper-world-defaults.yml` can be.
+While you can not override every config option per world, everything stored within `paper-world-defaults.yml` can be.

 :::tip Configuration Migration